vrcAlbert/documentation-api/source/php/configuration/application/metadata.rst

 A :term:`launcher <Launcher>` is an icon on the home tab.

 A launcher is defined by an associative array.
-Key is launcher ID, launcher properties is an associative array :
+Key is launcher ID, launcher properties is an associative array:

 :name: Text to display for the icon.
 :icon: Optional.
 URL to a 64*64 image, default will use the 64*64 icon of the app.